isabella232/data-workbench.en-1/help/home/c-get-started/c-analysis-vis/c-visitor-propensity/t-propensity-steps.md

 ---
 description: Follow these steps to use the Propensity Scoring visualization.
-seo-description: Follow these steps to use the Propensity Scoring visualization.
-seo-title: Setting up Propensity Scoring
 solution: Analytics
 title: Setting up Propensity Scoring
 topic: Data workbench